Théo Maledon: French junior national team

 Maledon made his youth debut for France at the 2016 FIBA Under-16 European Championship in Radom, Poland.
 Through seven games, he averaged 8.4 points, four rebounds, and 2.4 assists per game.
 Maledon played for the French team at the 2017 FIBA Under-16 European Championship in Podgorica, Montenegro.
 He averaged 14.6 points, 5.1 rebounds, and 3.1 assists per game through seven contests, scoring 20 points in the final against Montenegro to help France win the gold medal.
 Maledon was named captain for France at the 2018 FIBA Under-17 Basketball World Cup in Argentina.
 Through seven games, he averaged 11.1 points, 6.1 rebounds, and 4.1 assists per game as France finished in second place.

 French senior national team

 On 24 February 2019, Maledon debuted for the French senior national team during the 2019 FIBA World Cup qualification stage.
 He played 15 minutes, recording three points and three rebounds, in a 76–69 loss to Finland.
 On 7 August, Maledon scored 14 points, making 4–of–5 field goal attempts, in a 94–56 victory over Tunisia in preparation for the World Cup.
 He was among the final cuts from France's World Cup roster, in part due to a shoulder injury.

+He also represented France at EuroBasket 2025, where his team was eliminated in the Round of 16.